 In my third year of university, I decided I was going to become even more involved in the sport, and joined the DUSSC.
 Their annual trip (also to Val d’Isère) is known for being amazing!
 I signed up straight away.

 If I was going to become more involved, I realised I needed a board.
-The one I decided to purchase (pictured left) is a 153cm Rossignol Dazer bought on eBay for £125 (including bindings).
+The one I decided to purchase is a 153cm Rossignol Dazer bought on eBay for £125 (including bindings).

 I used this board, with original bindings, for five seasons between 2006 and 2011 (missing only 2009).
 It survived incredibly well for the price, only requiring a service at the beginning of each season.
 However 2012 demanded an entirely new set-up.

-I will be spending 3 weeks in July 2012 in New Zealand, so I decided to purchase a new board, bindings and boots for the occasion, as well as the obligatory new gear.
+I spent 3 weeks in July 2012 in New Zealand, so I decided to purchase a new board, bindings and boots for the occasion, as well as the obligatory new gear.